jpegleg/enchantress/README.md

 This is an "overkill" amount of Argon2, as 1 round of Argon2 is already plenty in most situations.

-The AES-256 uses that final key material and a NONCE IV that has time data and random data from the system.
+The AES-256 in CTR mode uses that final key material and a NONCE IV that has time data and random data from the system.

+The AES-256 in GCM mode uses that final key material and a NONCE IV that is random data from the system.

 As of v0.1.3: The output of enchantress is JSON, except for when decrypting to STDOUT.
 Errors also print JSON.
 Password prompts use STDERR as to avoid messing with redirection, so we can still redirect and pipe the JSON when supplying a password interactively.

 As of v0.1.4: Enchantress functions are also available as a library and can be imported into your project from crates.io.

+As of v0.1.6: Enchantress supports GCM mode operations with "g" added to the option.
+Example "-ge" is GCM, where "-e" is pure CTR.
+The GCM functions are available in the library as well.

 ## Installing